EGR304-2025-F-105/Team105.github.io/docs/02-Team-Organization.md

- > Helping homes run smoothly, save wisely, and live comfortably.
+ > Empowering homes to use less, waste less, and get more from every moment.